zerolagtime/linux-audit-reporting/README.md

 * CM-3.d - Configuration Change Control - audit configuration changes
 * AC-6(9) - Least Privilege - auditing use of privileged functions

-### SUDO Considerations
+### Sudo Considerations
-Some sites may choose to not grant an auditor broad access to the system via sudo.
-All sudo access inside the `linux_audit_reporting` script is one of these command lines:
+Some sites may choose to not grant an auditor broad access to the system via Sudo.
+All Sudo access inside the `linux_audit_reporting` script is one of these command lines:
 * `auditctl -l`
 * `cat /etc/audit/auditd.conf`
-* The quickAuditCheck function would need to be optimized to extract the the rules.d files to a temporary location where permission is less onerous, perform the analysis, and then delete the temporary location
+* The user would need to opitmize the quickAuditCheck function to extract the rules.d files to a temporary location where permission is less onerous,`perform the analysis, and then delete the temporary location
 * `/usr/sbin/ausearch` _multiple parameters_
 * `/usr/sbin/aureport` _multiple parameters_
-* List the sudo privileges (used to verify sudo access)
+* List the Sudo privileges (used to verify Sudo access)

-No effort has been made to provide a very restricted sudo configuration as would be needed to satisfy AC-6, "Least Privilege".
+The software author made no effort to provide a very restricted Sudo configuration as required to satisfy AC-6, "Least Privilege".

-Also, if the script detects configuration deficiencies, fixes are presented to the auditor.
-On a system with restrictive sudo rules, the system administrator should take the recommended changes and incorporate them into the system baseline.
+In addition, if the script detects configuration deficiencies, the software presents fixes fixes to the auditor.
+On a system with restrictive Sudo rules, the system administrator should take the recommended changes and incorporate them into the system baseline.

 ### Recommended Audit Changes

-During script execution, some audit rule definition changes may be made if it some CNSS or JSIG requirements aren't being met.
+During script execution, users may be prompted to expand the list of auditing rules if the system is not fully meeting the CNSS or JSIG requirements.

 ### `01-security_log.rules`
 Record reads on key security log files as needed by AU-2.a.9

 ### `02-media.rules`
-Record execution of binaries or libraries that come with the system and provide media reading or ISO generation, in support of AU-2.a.3 and AU-2.a.4.
+Record execution of binaries or libraries that come with the system and provide media reading or [ISO][] generation, in support of AU-2.a.3 and AU-2.a.4.

+[iso] A general term that refers to the International Organization for
+      Standardization 9660 file format commonly used in the creation of removable media.